bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 11°
-- Breezy and Mostly Clear
+- Mostly Cloudy
-- 74% humidity
+- 76% humidity
 - 9 mph wind
-- 23% cloud cover
+- 83% cloud cover
-- 31 AQI 🟩
+- 32 AQI 🟩
 - About 10.6 inches of snow on the ground